-The export tool allows you to save your gateway configuration for backup or to be exported into another gateway.
+The Export Configuration allows you to save your configuration file for backup or to be imported into another gateway.
 This file is named rta_cfg.rtax by default.
-Network settings will not be saved in this configuration since they must be unique for each gateway.

 Upon clicking the Save Configuration to File button, you will be prompted to select a location to save the file.
+Different web browsers will yield different looks.